 “In all categories, India has a higher percentage of respondents who want to increase spending across all enterprise applications.
-Enterprise content management (ECM), business intelligence (BI), customer relationship management (CRM) and open source (enterprise edition) were the most popular in India,”
+Enterprise content management (ECM), business intelligence (BI), customer relationship management (CRM) and open source (enterprise edition) were the most popular in India,” said Guttridge.

 The survey found that open source, ECM and CRM, are most popular in China.

 Survey respondents suggested increased competition, alignment of IT to business and rate of technology change as reasons behind the bigger software spending this year.